Mitroshin/KotlinInAction/README.md

         * Functions for working with collections, strings, and regular expressions
         * Using named arguments, default argument values, and the infix call syntax
         * Adapting Java libraries to Kotlin through extension functions and properties
-        * Structuring yor code with top-level and local functions and properties
+        * Structuring your code with top-level and local functions and properties
 ________________________________________________________________________________________________________________________

     3.1 Creating collections in Kotlin